Lucy Wicks (politician)

-Lucy Elizabeth Wicks (née Warren; born 1 January 1973) is a former Australian politician.
-She was a Liberal member of the Australian House of Representatives, representing Division of Robertson in New South Wales, from 2013 until 2022 when the House was dissolved.
-At the 2022 federal election, Wicks suffered a 7.3% swing, and she conceded defeat to Australian Labor Party Candidate, Gordon Reid.
+Lucy Elizabeth Wicks (née Warren; born 1 January 1973) is an Australian former politician.
+She was a Liberal member of the House of Representatives from 2013 to 2022, representing the Division of Robertson in New South Wales.
+She lost her seat to the Australian Labor Party candidate Gordon Reid at the 2022 federal election.She was the liberal candidate for Robertson in the 2025 federal election but was unsuccessful.

 Early life

 Wicks was born in Canberra on 1 January 1973.
 She is the oldest of five children born to Mary (née Gilligan) and Max Warren.
 On her mother's side she is a descendant of Francis Gilligan, an Irishman who was transported to Australia as a convict under the Whiteboy Acts.

 Wicks grew up in Canberra and country New South Wales where her father worked as a schoolteacher.
 She lived for periods in Cowra and Walcha, before the family settled in Point Clare on the Central Coast.
 She attended the Gosford Christian Community School in Narara where her father was the principal.
 Wicks holds the degree of Bachelor of Arts (Hons.) in English literature from the University of Sydney.
 After graduating she returned to Gosford Christian Community School as a teacher from 1996 to 1998.

-From 1999 to 2003 Wicks worked as a Liberal Party staffer and electorate officer.
+From 1999 to 2003, Wicks worked as a Liberal Party staffer and electorate officer.
 She later worked in corporate affairs and communications for Telstra from 2004 to 2011, and as a government relations adviser from 2011 to 2012.
 In her twenties, she "suffered with massive depression from PTSD arising from a very significant workplace bullying incident that took me years to recover from".